Galarzaa90/NabBot/docs/commands/tracking.md

 - Show characters in share range with a specific level. (`searchteam <level>`)
 - Show characters in a level range. (`searchteam <min>,<max>`)

-Online characters are shown first on the list, they also have a 🔹 icon.
+Online characters are shown first on the list, they also have an icon next to them.

 ???
 Summary "Examples"
     **/searchteam Galarzaa Fidera**